q1x/netbox-zabbix-sync/README.md

-# NetBox to Zabbix synchronization
+# NetBox to Zabbix synchronization.

 A script to create, update and delete Zabbix hosts using NetBox device objects.